Gnoss Field Background

 A Gnoss Field Airport, Proposed Extension of Runway 13/31, Purpose and Need Working Paper was issued in May 2016 to provide additional information to the public and regulatory agencies regarding the proposed extension of Runway 13/31 at Gnoss Field Airport, Marin County, California.
 That Working Paper described a change in forecasted aviation activity at Gnoss Field Airport, including a revised purpose and need for a runway extension project resulting from a change in aviation activity, and provided supporting documentation.
 The FAA accepted public comments on the Purpose and Need Working Paper between May 2, 2016 and June 17, 2016, and held a public meeting to accept comments on the Working Paper on June 2, 2016.
 Additional copies of the Purpose and Need Working Paper, the Public Comments on the Purpose and Need Working Paper, and the June 2014 Final EIS are available for download by highlighting the titles of those documents in this sentence.

 Many of the public commenters stated that the Working Paper underestimated aviation activity at Gnoss Field Airport, and stated that a longer runway length than identified in the Working Paper is necessary at the airport.
-The FAA is working with Marin County to have the EIS consultant develop a Revised Purpose and Need Working Paper to evaluate all public comments received on the first Purpose and Need Working Paper.
-The Revised Purpose and Need Working Paper will reconsider the conclusions reached in the first Working Paper, including consideration of all public comments received, and modify those conclusions if appropriate.
-The schedule for development of the Revised Purpose and Need Working Paper and the public comment period on that document is currently being developed.
+The FAA is working with Marin County to have the EIS consultant develop an Updated Purpose and Need Working Paper to evaluate all public comments received on the first Purpose and Need Working Paper and address these concerns.
+The updated Purpose and Need Working Paper is currently in preparation with an estimated completion date of January 2018.
+When the Updated Purpose and Need Working Paper is issued for public comment, the public will also be advised of the meeting date for a public comment meeting on that document.